csparker/deep_qmri/Hackers_Guide.md

 First, you will need to install [Python](https://www.python.org/downloads/).

-You then need to install some Python packages which have the functionality we need.
+You will then need to install some Python packages which have the functionality we need.

 To install Python packages you can use the "pip3" command, like this:
 ```